When you purchase through links on our site, we may earn an affiliate commission.

 The UK’s best iron-distance triathlons

-In the UK we are lucky to have a whole host of triathlons, from super sprints to iron distances, to choose from.
-Here we share some tips and advice for racing 7 of the UK's favourite full distance triathlons
+In the UK we are lucky to have a whole host of races to choose from.
+Here we share some of the best iron-distance triathlons in the UK

 When: July